rajrdasani/CollegeFootballExcitement_LinearRegression/README.md

 ## Summary
 Presentation and Report of Linear Regression Analysis on the Excitement Levels of 2019 College Football Games (Total Time: 1 week)

-Skills: linear and logistic regression, cross validation (holdout analysis), coefficients, ggplot
+Skills: linear and logistic regression, cross validation (holdout analysis), ggplot

 ## Table of Contents
 1. Exploratory Data Analysis